juanojeda/new-music-friday/plan.md

 - Unified audio player UX v2 will provide a single player, playlist selection, and track display.
 - The previously referenced architecture-adr.md does not exist; see REQ-006-architecture-adr.md for the current ADR.
 - New ADR (ADR-002) for React, Material UI, and standard tooling is now **accepted**.
 Migration to this stack is approved and will proceed as planned.
+- All audio player controls (play, pause, seek) are now fully keyboard accessible and have ARIA labels.
+The media seeker supports jumping ±5s with arrow keys for improved accessibility.

 ## Migration Plan - React, Material UI, and Standard Tooling